tatsuyafujisaki/kotlin-sorting-algorithms/README.md

 * Randomly choose a pivot.
 * Choose the median as a pivot.

-# Quicksort vs. Merge sort vs. Heapsort
+# Quicksort versus Merge sort versus Heapsort
 Name|Strengths|Weaknesses
 ---|---|---
 Quicksort|* Fastest in practice<br>* Parallelizable because it is a divide-and-conquer algorithm|* Slow worst-case<br>* Not stable